OrnellaAsp/docs/docsrc/templates.md

 ## Template features

-Out of the box, the template is highly dynamic and responds to a number of different parameters that can be set either from Salesforce or from the URL:
+Out of the box, the template is highly dynamic and responds to a number of different parameters:

  - Amount
  - Frequency (including one off payments)